dotnet/docfx/docs/errors-and-warnings.md

 ### config-not-found

-❌ `docfx.yaml` does not exist in the current working directory or the docset directory specified in command line arguments.
+❌ `docfx.yml` does not exist in the current working directory or the directory specified in command line arguments.

-💡 Specify the correct docset directory if you are building an existing docset, or create a new docset with `docfx new`
+💡 Specify the correct directory, or create a new docset with `docfx new`

 ### invalid-config

-❌ `docfx.yaml` is either an invalid yaml or does not confirm to our config schema.
+❌ `docfx.yml` is either an invalid yaml or does not confirm to our config schema.

-💡 Try check your `docfx.yaml` content with a [YAML linter](http://www.yamllint.com/).
+💡 Try check your `docfx.yml` content with a [YAML linter](http://www.yamllint.com/).

 ## Markdown